alanreidt/range-slider-component/README.md

 Unzip and place folder within your project folder.

-And then, enter next lines in your main html file (or check `test-page` folder to see how to connect it directly to js and css files):
+And then, enter the next lines in your main html file:
 ```html
 <!-- import Slider style (change yourpath) -->
 <link rel="stylesheet" href="{your_path}/slider/prod/slider.min.css">